cerana/cerana/providers/health/README.md

 func (h *Health) TCPResponse(req *acomm.Request) (interface{}, *url.URL, error)
 ```
 TCPResponse makes a TCP request to the specified address and checks the response
-for a match to a specified string or regex.
+for a match to a specified regex.

 #### func (*Health) Uptime